Dalea316-cmyk/divvy_bike_dataset/README.md

 # Divvy Bike Sharing Data Analysis: Uncovering Chicago's Cycling Habits
 ![Divvy bike logo](https://github.com/user-attachments/assets/e3582037-8864-4b5f-8f50-3cf08b47fa6d)

 This dataset compiles individual trip data from Divvy, Chicago's popular bike-sharing system.
-It provides a comprehensive look ito rider behaviour, popular routes, analyze seasonality, and usage patterns across the entirety of 2022 to highlight trends in a major urban bike-sharing system.
+It provides a comprehensive look into rider behaviour, popular routes, analyze seasonality, and usage patterns across the entirety of 2022 to highlight trends in a major urban bike-sharing system.
 Originally sourced for the Google Data Analytics Capstone project.
 This dataset offers rich opportunities for exploring urban mobility.

 ## Data Source
 The data used in this analysis is publicly available from the Divvy Bikes website.
 Specifically, this project utilized the following dataset(s):